Babumoshai Bandookbaaz: Plot

-Babu scores the first kill.
-He is about to score the second hit, but a cop loyal to Jiji intervenes.
-In the ensuing scuffle, Babu is hit in the shoulder.
-He takes him in his police jeep and is just about to depart, when Banke sneaks in as a postman and scores the kill.
-The cop is furious takes him to a jungle to investigate.
-Babu is rescued by Banke and takes him to his home.
-Phulwa removes the bullet from his body & heals him back to health.
-She is impressed by his suave looks & muscular physique.
-A chemistry seems to boil between the two, which Babu also notices.
-Babu offers them to spend a night together.
-Shocked at first, Phulwa berates him & walks away.
-Banke reluctantly backtracks, saying that he was going along with their dance & booze filled merriment.
-On hearing, this Babu tells Banke that he was actually testing their integrity & if they had tried spending the night together, he would have killed both of them.

-After recovering from his injury Babu and Banke collaborate to kill Triloki, the last target & closest aide of Jiji.
-They create a chaos in the rally & abduct him from there in the guise of constables.
-After killing him, they sit near a railway bridge to celebrate their victory.
-After moments of drunken banter, Banke reveals that the contract was for four people & shoots Babu point blank.
-Babu falls off the bridge into a cargo train.
+In Uttar Pradesh's political landscape, dominated by rivals Dubey and Jiji, Babu Bihari works as a hitman for both.
+He charges ₹20,000 per hit, giving ₹5,000 to the constable who arranges the job.
+Known for his ferocity and clean, straightforward kills, Babu lives simply in a remote shanty.
+Jiji assigns Babu to kill a local muscleman.
+While surveying his target, Babu meets Phulwa, a cobbler.
+Attracted by her beauty and strong personality, he attempts to court her but is rejected.
+Babu proceeds with the hit, which Phulwa witnesses.

+Phulwa doesn't identify Babu to the police.
+He confronts her; she stabs him in self-defense.
+Babu learns the victim and his brothers had raped Phulwa.
+She promises Babu anything if he kills the remaining brothers, which he does.
+Upon return, Jiji is furious as Babu unknowingly ruined her political alliance plans with the brothers, souring their relationship.

+Babu and Phulwa have sex.
+Dubey hires Babu to kill Jiji's three men.
+Babu informs Jiji, challenging her to protect them.
+During the first attempt, another hitman with the same contract, Banke (Babu's admirer), interferes.
+They decide to compete: whoever kills more of the three targets wins; the loser quits.
+Babu kills one, Banke the second.
+While injured, Babu is cared for by Phulwa.
+Babu tests Phulwa and Banke by offering them a night together, which they refuse.
+Babu and Banke collaborate to kill the third target, Triloki.
+After succeeding, they celebrate.
+Banke reveals there was a fourth target and shoots Babu, who falls into a passing train.

-Next, we see Babu waking up in a hospital with long hair & a beard, apparently from a long coma.
-He clean-up himself & returns.
-His cop friend reveals that after the death of Triloki, Jiji got her entire force to his location, set his house on fire, raped & burnt Phulwa as well.
-Babu is completely heartbroken & swears vengeance for the blood of all the traitors.
-The first locates Banke & just as he is about to kill him, Banke explains that he just executed his contract, principally Babu respect that.
+Next, we see Babu waking up in a hospital with long hair and a beard, apparently from a long coma.
+He cleans himself up and returns.
+His cop friend reveals that after the death of Triloki, Jiji got her entire force to his location, set his house on fire, killing Phulwa as well.
+Babu is completely heartbroken and swears vengeance for the blood of all the traitors.
+He first locates Banke and just as he is about to kill him, Banke explains that he just executed his contract, and principally Babu should respect that.
 He spares his life because Banke had saved his life in the past.
 Banke tells him that Dubey revealed his address to Jiji.
-Thereafter he goes on a killing spree & kills all his nemesis.
+Thereafter, he goes on a killing spree and kills all his enemies.
 In the end, the secretary of Dubey (who now owns his empire) gives Babu one more contract.
-Babu refuses & says that he has left the business.
-He gives him an address & tells him that he has a strong motive to take this contract.
+Babu refuses and says that he has left the business.
+He gives him an address and tells him that he has a strong motive to take this contract.